ryansurf/cli-surf/README.md

 | -------- | ------- |
 | `PORT=`  | The port you want to open to run the application.
 Default = 8000 |

+## Development

+Thank you for considering contributing to cli-surf!

+See [CONTRIBUTING.md](https://github.com/ryansurf/cli-surf/blob/main/CONTRIBUTING.md) to get an idea of how contributions work.

+**Code Style and Quality**

+The [PEP 8](https://realpython.com/python-pep8/) styling convention is used.

+To make sure you are following it, you can install [pylint](https://pypi.org/project/pylint/)

+`pip install pylint`

+To run pylint:

+`pylint ./src`

 ## Contributing